amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 varies by segment according to its Ion version.

 **tagless-element sequence**<br/>
-A list or s-expression that has homogeneous elements, allowing the type descriptor of the elements to be lifted in the container's definition for more compact representation of the child values.
+A list or s-expression that has homogeneous elements, allowing the type descriptor of the elements to be lifted into the container's definition for more compact representation of the child values.

 **template**<br/>